Indian shares edge lower on tech losses; auto stocks in focus

 “It is still a buy-on-dips kind of market, and I don’t see any bearish sentiments yet.
 All the positives (extensive vaccinations, declining COVID-19 cases and strong March-quarter earnings) are already factored in.
 So, there is no trigger for a sharp rally,” said Gaurav Garg, head of research at CapitalVia Global Research in Mumbai.

-The Nifty Auto index (.NIFTYAUTO) was among the top gainers among sub-indexes, rising 0.71%.
+The Nifty Auto index was among the top gainers among sub-indexes, rising 0.71%.

-Drugmaker Zydus Cadila (CADI.NS) said it applied to India's drug regulator for emergency use approval of its COVID-19 vaccine, which showed a 66.6% efficacy against positive cases in an interim analysis.
-Cadila's stock was down as much as 1.6%. read more
+Drugmaker Zydus Cadila said it applied to India’s drug regulator for emergency use approval of its COVID-19 vaccine, which showed a 66.6% efficacy against positive cases in an interim analysis.
+Cadila’s stock was down as much as 1.6%.

 Our Standards: The Thomson Reuters Trust Principles.